ninlilizi/NKLI-AMD-FSR-for-Unity/README.md

 * To run an effect before scaling, add the effect to the render child.
 * To run an effect after scaling, add the effect after FSR on the primary camera.

 Generally, you should run expensive effects, such as lighting, shadows, or volumetrics before scaling.
-Final effects such as colourgrading, etc should be run after
+Final effects such as colourgrading, etc should be run after.
 The best place to insert Anti-Alisasing is before scaling, as this will reduce artifacts in the final image.

 Enjoy using this as an example for integration into your Unity projects!